spack/spack/lib/spack/docs/packaging_guide.rst

 Version ranges
 ^^^^^^^^^^^^^^

 Although some packages require a specific version for their dependencies, most can be built with a range of versions.
-The simplest way to construct a range is to use a partial version number.
-If all of the packages are versioned with three numbers, ``x.y.z``, then ``x.y`` can match any version beginning with ``x.y.`` (the third version number is a free variable).
-This is different from previous versions of Spack where ``x.y`` only match exactly ``x.y``, which might not even exist.

-One can specify looser ranges by writing two versions separated by a colon.
-The left-hand version is the first acceptable version, while the right-hand version is the last acceptable version.
-If either version is partially specified, then the unspecified digits are interpreted to make the range as loose as possible.
-For example, if you are writing a package for a legacy Python module that only works with Python 2.4.x through 2.6.x, this would look like:
+For example, if you are writing a package for a legacy Python module that only works with Python 2.4 through 2.6, this would look like:

 .. code-block:: python

    depends_on("python@2.4:2.6")

-Version ranges in Spack are *inclusive*, so ``2.4:2.6`` means any version greater than or equal to ``2.4`` and lesser than or equal to any ``2.6.x``.
+Version ranges in Spack are *inclusive*, so ``2.4:2.6`` means any version greater than or equal to ``2.4`` and up to and including any ``2.6.x``.

+Note that while Python is versioned with three digis, like ``2.4.0``, we can omit the trailing digits if we only care about the initial ones.
+For example, the version ``2.4.0`` will get matched by the spec ``@2.4:2.6``.

 If you want to specify that a package works with any version of Python 3 (or higher), this would look like:

 .. code-block:: python